 Contact an experienced defense attorney for help with expunging your record

 A lapse in judgment or youthful mistake doesn’t have to follow you for the rest of your life.
 If you wish to have your criminal record expunged, the Law Office of Roland Rivera may be able to help.
-Call me at 806-340-0606 or contact me online to schedule a consultation at my Lubbock office.
+Call me at 806-340-0606 or contact me online to schedule a free consultation at my Lubbock office.